siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-02-almalinux-9-how-to-create-an-installation-disk.md

 ---
 AlmaLinux is a popular, community-driven open-source Linux distribution that offers a stable, secure, and reliable alternative to CentOS.
 After CentOS shifted to its new rolling release model (CentOS Stream), AlmaLinux has become a go-to choice for users who need a Red Hat Enterprise Linux (RHEL) compatible operating system.
 AlmaLinux 9 brings several improvements in performance, security, and usability, making it an excellent choice for both server and desktop environments.

 One of the first steps in setting up AlmaLinux is creating an installation disk.
-In this blog post, we’ll guide you through the process of creating an AlmaLinux 9 installation disk.
+In this article, we’ll guide you through the process of creating an AlmaLinux 9 installation disk.
 Whether you're a Linux beginner or an experienced user, this guide will cover everything you need, from downloading the ISO file to writing it onto a USB drive, ensuring you’re ready to install AlmaLinux 9 on your system.
 ## Prerequisites

 Before we dive into the steps for creating an installation disk for AlmaLinux 9, let’s cover the prerequisites you'll need: